 Vison Goals Objectives Stakeholders Time Frame Education/ Workforce/ Entrepreneurship Create an environment that is primed for new and emerging companies.
 Develop local talent and workforce.
 Support the educational institutions on their innovation, and entrepreneurial endeavors, or other economic related projects they may be working on.
-Work closely with educational institutions when putting together future regional economic development plan and strategies.
+Work closely with educational institutions when putting together future regional economic development plans and strategies.
 SUU, UTU, Dixie Tech, Southwest Tech, School Districts Ongoing Increase Economic Diversity throughout the FCEDD.
-Create an environment that is primed for new and buding industries.
-Create an economy where local talent can stay and work Partner on unforeseen initiatives throughout the region.
-Look for funding opportunities for economic development projects and assist stakeholders when appropriate Work with regional stakeholders and other partners to identify the sectors that are ready for too be fostered.
-FCEDD/EDA/Local Jurisdiction and Partners/Education Institutions Ongoing Increase Housing Attainability Increase the number of attainable housing units across all income levels and demographics.
-Work with the State of Utah on their housing innitiatives.
+Create an environment that is primed for new and budding industries.
+Create an economy where local talent can stay and work Look for funding opportunities for economic development projects and assist stakeholders when appropriate Work with regional stakeholders and other partners on local economic initiatives.
+Support the Five County Revolving Loan Fund FCEDD/EDA/Local Jurisdiction and Partners/Education Institutions Ongoing Increase Housing Attainability Increase the number of attainable housing units across all income levels and demographics.
+Work with the State of Utah on their housing initiatives when applicable.
 Assist with housing programs in the region when funding is available and provide input when appropriate.
-FCEDD, State, Counties, Municipalities, Housing Authorities Ongoing Be more involved with State Legislation and Congressional updates.
-Follow state legislation and determine which pieces of legislation may affect economic development in the region.
-Follow new bills made by the Legislation in as it pertains to economic development.
-Meet with the congressional and Senate Staffers in Utah.
-Facilitate the combined Congressional Briefing between the Five and Six County Regions.
-Facilitate the combined Legislative Briefing between the Five and Six County Regions.
-FCEDD, State of Utah Ongoing Natural Resources/Water Improve coordination with the State, counties, water districts, land agencies, and any enity that needs to be involved in the region on their efforts to develop natural resources, water, etc. Create an environment that sustains economic growth as it pertains to water and natural resources.
-Coordinate with the water districts in the region and the State Water Engineer.
-Participate in, monitor, and/or track state and federal land initiatives that impact the Five County EDD region.
-This may include but is not limited to monitoring management plans for the National Monuments and participate in National Forest NEPA processes.
-Participate in Bureau of Reclamation's Area Lake Powell NEPA process.
-Coordinate work with public land agencies in developing and retaining multiple use of public lands.
-Provide assistance and support when applicable Facilitate regional efforts to evaluate and pursue both renewable and nonrenewable energy resources as they relate to Utah's overall energy strategies.
-FCEDD, State, Member Counties, Forest Service, AOGs, etc. Long-term

-Maintain Quality Infrastructure Optimize transportation coordination between the EDD, Dixie Metropolitan Planning Organization (DMPO) and the Iron County Rural Planning Organization (ICRPO).
-Maintain a high level of transportation and other infrastructure to ensure the efficient movement of goods, services, and people ► Hold weekly meetings with Dixie Metropolitan Planning (DMPO) and Iron County Rural Planning Organization (ICRPO) staff.
+FCEDD, State, Counties, Municipalities, Housing Authorities Ongoing Be involved with State Legislation and Congressional updates.
+Follow state legislation and determine which pieces of legislation may affect economic development in the region. ▶ Follow new bills made by the Legislation in as it pertains to economic development. ▶ Meet with the congressional and Senate Staffers in Utah. ▶ Facilitate the combined Congressional Briefing between the Five and Six County Regions. ▶ Facilitate the combined Legislative Briefing between the Five and Six County Regions.
+FCEDD, State of Utah Ongoing Maintain Quality Infrastructure ▶ Optimize transportation coordination between the EDD, Dixie Metropolitan Planning Organization (DMPO) and the Iron County Rural Planning Organization (ICRPO). ▶ Maintain a high level of transportation and other infrastructure to ensure the efficient movement of goods, services, and people ► Hold weekly meetings with Dixie Metropolitan Planning (DMPO) and Iron County Rural Planning Organization (ICRPO) staff.
 Assist the ICRPO with coordination efforts.
-Discuss transportation priorities and needs to enhance coordination efforts with EDD partners when projects may affect or be affected by transportation. ► Support multi-model transportation efforts in the region. ► Support the Rural Inland Port and other rail infrastructure initiaves in the region ► Support the goals in the regional broadband plan.
+Discuss transportation priorities and needs to enhance coordination efforts with EDD partners when projects may affect or be affected by transportation. ► Support multi-model transportation efforts in the region. ► Support the Rural Inland Port and other rail infrastructure initiatives in the regional broadband plan.
 FCEDD, DMPO, ICRPO Ongoing Improve Coordination Become a regional economic development repository and coordinator for local communities and economic developers.
-Strengthen the relationship between the EDD and the Paiute Tribe Increase participation in regional economic development innitiatives.
-Update and host data relevent to the CEDS and communities as new data become available.
-Maintain the Five County CEDS data annually as well as complete the next five-year update.
-Disseminate economic development information to EDD partners and highlight programs in the region.
-Coordinate with the CEDS Strategy Committee, discuss regional priorities and host ► meetings to strategize how to move forward with regional economic goals.
-Coordinate with the other EDDs and the State.
-Develop the Plan Attend or host meetings with the tribal council, administration, and/or Bands; Get to know Tribal/Band leaders and Economic Development staff; Involve the Tribe in CEDS related activities.
-Offer support to the Tribe in economic planning.
-Participate in local economic development direction of Southwestern Utah.
+Strengthen the relationship between the EDD and the Paiute Tribe Increase participation in regional economic development initiatives. ▶ Update and host data relevant to the CEDS and communities as new data become available. ▶ Maintain the Five County CEDS data annually. ▶ Disseminate economic development information to EDD partners and highlight programs in the region. ▶ Coordinate with the other EDDs and the State. ▶ Develop the next CEDS update. ▶ Attend or host meetings with the tribal council, administration, and/or Bands; Get to know Tribal/Band leaders and Economic Development staff; Involve the Tribe in CEDS related activities.
+Offer support to the Tribe in economic planning. ▶ Participate in local economic summits and meetings to help define the economic development direction of Southwestern Utah. ▶ State and Public Land Coordination.
 County and Municipal Economic Developers, CEDS Strategy Committee, Piute Tribe and Bands, local municipalities, etc. Ongoing